Databases - I

 |Informit Literature & Culture Collection|

-This collection is a rich source of fiction, poetry, cultural politics and the ideas that have helped define the Australian identity.
-Of special interest to students of literary studies, cultural studies and creative writing courses.
+This collection is a source of fiction, poetry, cultural politics and the ideas that have helped define the Australian identity.
 The backfile component includes every issue of Australia’s best known literary and cultural magazines.

 |Informit New Zealand Collection|

-Provides free online access to a wide range of time series data from Statistics New Zealand.
-This web-based tool can be used to access, view, and download the most up-to-date information from the largest directly accessible database of official statistics in New Zealand.
-Phone 0508525525 for Mon-Fri Help Desk support.
+Provides free online access to a wide range of time series data.
+This web-based tool can be used to access, view, and download the most up-to-date information from the largest directly accessible database of New Zealand official statistics.

 Includes a taxonomy browser for finding information about philosophical ideas.
-With it you can investigate related ideas, and conduct focused searches at the Stanford Encyclopedia of Philosophy, Noesis, and Google Scholar with a single click.
+Through a single interface, investigate related ideas and conduct focused searches at the Stanford Encyclopedia of Philosophy, the Internet Encyclopedia of Philosophy, PhilPapers, and, HathiTrust/Google Books Collection.

 |International Court of Justice|